Wednesday, 10 February 2016

 “Hello, Luke.
 What a surprise to see you."

-─ "Sebastian, I will be clear.
+─ "Sebastian, I will be frank.
 I am a beggar.
-I stay with them.
+I stayed with them.
 I met my wife.
 I'm going to have a child with her.
-If you want me to go back, tell me and I will leave you alone.
+If you want me to go away now, tell me and I will leave you alone.
 Surely it isn’t agreeable for you to see a beggar."

-─ "To tell you the truth, in these moments I’d rather speak with a beggar than with a skinhead.
+─ "To tell you the truth, I’d rather now speak with a beggar than with a skinhead.
 They would remind me that I am a murderer and it can be you who objects to talk to me.
-Already the trial was held and I can tell you: I am guilty, Luke, and I still have years to spend here.
+The trial was held and I can tell you: I am guilty, Luke, and I still have some years to spend here.
 They have all come to see me, Brian, Bart and Bill.
 I don't know anything about Gareth.
-Maybe he has thought it was better not to know about us and to go to another city.
+Maybe he has thought it was better not to know about us and go to another city.
 But there is no trace of him.
 In any case, I am pleased to see you and to know that you didn't do anything and you're now happy."

 ─ "Are you going to do anything against me?"